Lake District: Literature

-Although it is unlikely she ever went there, Letitia Elizabeth Landon produced no less than sixteen poems on subjects within the Lake District and its surroundings, all associated with engravings within Fisher's Drawing Room Scrap Books, from 1832 to 1838.
+Although it is unlikely she ever went there, Letitia Elizabeth Landon produced no fewer than sixteen poems on subjects within the Lake District and its surroundings, all associated with engravings within Fisher's Drawing Room Scrap Books, from 1832 to 1838.
 Also included there (1834) is Grasmere Lake (A Sketch by a Cockney), a skit on becoming a 'lakes poet'.

-During the early 20th century, the children's author Beatrix Potter was in residence at Hill Top Farm, setting many of her famous Peter Rabbit books in the Lake District.
+During the early 20th century, the children's author Beatrix Potter lived at Hill Top Farm; she set many of her famous Peter Rabbit books in the Lake District.
 Her life was made into a biopic film, starring Renée Zellweger and Ewan McGregor.
 Children's author Arthur Ransome lived in several areas of the Lake District, and set five of his Swallows and Amazons series of books, published between 1930 and 1947, in a fictionalised Lake District setting.
 So did Geoffrey Trease with his five Black Banner school stories (1949–56), starting with No Boats on Bannermere.

 The novelist Sir Hugh Walpole lived at "Brackenburn" on the lower slopes of Catbells overlooking Derwent Water from 1924 until he died in 1941.
 Whilst living at "Brackenburn" he wrote The Herries Chronicle detailing the history of a fictional Cumbrian family over two centuries.
-The noted author and poet Norman Nicholson came from the southwest lakes, living and writing about Millom in the 20th century – he was known as the last of the Lake Poets and came close to becoming the Poet Laureate.
+The noted author and poet Norman Nicholson came from the southwest lakes, living and writing about Millom in the 20th century.

 Writer and author Melvyn Bragg was brought up in the region and has used it as the setting for some of his work, such as his novel A Time to Dance, which later turned into a television drama.

 The Lake District is the setting for the 1977 Richard Adams' novel The Plague Dogs.
 Adams' knowledge of the area offers the reader a precise view of the natural beauty of the Lake District.
 The story is based on a fictionalised version of the remote hill farm of Lawson Park, overlooking Coniston Water.

 The Lake District has been the setting for crime novels by Reginald Hill, Val McDermid and Martin Edwards.
-The region is also a recurring theme in Ernest Hemingway's 1926 novella The Torrents of Spring and features prominently in Ian McEwan's Amsterdam, which won the 1998 Booker Prize.
+The region is also a recurring theme in Ernest Hemingway's 1926 novella The Torrents of Spring.
+It is the setting for Prudence, a romantic novel by Jilly Cooper.
+It features prominently in Ian McEwan's Amsterdam, which won the 1998 Booker Prize.
 The 1996 Eisner Award winning graphic novel The Tale of One Bad Rat, by Bryan Talbot, features a young girl's journey to and subsequent stay in the Lake District.
 Also set in the District is Sophie Jackson's mystery novel The Woman Died Thrice.
 It was published in 2016 under Jackson's pen name Evelyn James.

 Memoirist and nature writer James Rebanks has published several books about the Lake District, including two acclaimed books that detail his life as a sheep farmer: The Shepherd's Life: A Tale of the Lake District (2015) and English Pastoral: An Inheritance (2020).